 Conducting repair equipment instead of installing a single amplifier with three rows of rivets used two separate reinforcing elements, one of which was secured with a double row of rivets, and the second just a single one.

-Under the influence of variable loads during the "takeoff-landing" cycles, the 0,9 cm-thick metal at the drilling sites gradually collapsed and eventually failed to withstand.
+Under the influence of alternating loads during the take-off-landing cycles, the metal 0,9 cm thick at the drilling sites gradually collapsed and eventually failed.

-When climbing on the fateful voyage, the weakened pressure bulkhead could not withstand the pressure and collapsed.
+When climbing on a fatal flight, the weakened pressure bulkhead could not cope with the pressure and collapsed.